tonelloiago/java-design-patterns/README.md

 🧩 Design Patterns in My Projects
-This repository contains project snippets with implementations of classic and modern software design patterns.
+<br><br>This repository contains project snippets with implementations of classic and modern software design patterns.

 Each example showcases how I implement a design pattern in my projects, explaining the benefits, trade-offs, and real-world use cases of each approach.